Dodgers-Capstone/Sacrifice-Fly-Modeling/README.md

 1. Estimate the probability that a runner is thrown out at home when runners are on 2nd and 3rd.
 2. Two targets may be favorable P(attempt) and P(success | attempt)

-## Deliverables

-- [ ] Model performance metrics (meanSquared error, or calculated brier score)
-- [ ] Feature importance with high levels of explainability
-- [ ] Model Calibration
-- [ ] Outfielder position recommendation
-- [ ] Webapp demonstration

-## Potential Extentions

-- [ ] Evaluate 3rd base coach decisions
-- [ ] Evaluate runner talent based on opportunities
-- [ ] Evaluate fielder talent based on opportunities

-## Major Milestones

-- [ ] Data Early Discovery Analysis (EDA) and feature engineering
-- [ ] Completed and tested model to Estimate the probability that a runner is thrown out at home when runners are on 2nd and 3rd.
-- [ ] Model Product Visualization and webapp completion

 ## Installation and Setup